 While editing CC magazine (now Style magazine) I was also asked to host Canterbury Life (formerly City Life) on CTV – a daily, one-hour television show which started soon after the February earthquakes, as CTV had moved into the Mainland Press building.
 It was created as a programme based around the Christchurch rebuild, interviewing all the decision makers, people affected by the quake, and others needing to get information across to the public.
-After about a year it turned into a magazine-style show, and I hosted this programme for three years before taking maternity leave.
+After about a year it turned into a magazine-style show, and I hosted this programme for three years before taking parental leave.

 I loved working in local television, and the very special guests I had on the show.
 Because of my role at CTV, I was often invited to host events.
 Including being the MC at an event for Prime Minister John Key – for the announcement of the Margaret Mahy Playground; hosted a live television discussion between CERA’s Roger Sutton, EQC, and several heads of insurance companies; made a presentation to ‘The Mad Butcher’ Sir Peter Leitch from the people of Christchurch at a large event at the CBS Canterbury Arena; hosted television segments with Mike McRoberts in a live telethon for Christchurch – Rise Up; was invited to speak at a women’s event hosted by Hon Nicky Wagner; and MC’d various events for other notable organisations.

 It was during this time that Mainland purchased the national title Weekend Gardener magazine (now Kiwi Gardener), and I was the proud managing editor of this publication for three years, leaving only to take time out to have my little boy.